(Amazon UK link) |

 The other voice is that of Siena, a wealthy career-woman in her mid-thirties, in about 2004.
 She too is happily married, and very busy with a successful fashion-orientated writing column, and potential TV show.
 However her husband is increasingly eager to slow down and start a family.
 Siena sees how disruptive children can be, and how depressed some mothers become, and keeps putting it off...

 The people are believable, the writing fast-paced and clear, the plots reasonably satisfying.
-I found it a bit confusing at first having two entirely separate plots alternating without any clear link, and if I put the book down for a couple of days it wsa a bit difficult to remember who was who, and which story I was in the middle of.
+I found it a bit confusing at first having two entirely separate plots alternating without any clear link, and if I put the book down for a couple of days it was a bit difficult to remember who was who, and which story I was in the middle of.

-Nonetheless, it was reasonably enjoyable - recommended for holiday reading, when you don't want anything too heavy.
+Nonetheless, it was reasonably enjoyable.
+Recommended for holiday reading, when you don't want anything too heavy.

 No comments: